oracle/macaron/docs/source/pages/using.rst

 The list bellow shows examples for the corresponding PURL strings for different git repositories:

-.. list-table:: Example of PURL strings for git repositories.
+.. list-table:: Examples of PURL strings for git repositories.
    :widths: 50 50
    :header-rows: 1